As an Amazon Associate, I earn from qualifying purchases

 Tips for Selecting the Main Dish to Pair with Potatoes Au Gratin

 When selecting a main dish to pair with potatoes au gratin, there are a few things to remember.
 First, consider the occasion and the overall theme of the meal.
 If you are serving potatoes au gratin as a side dish at a holiday dinner, you may select a main dish that is more traditional and hearty, such as roast beef or turkey.
 If you serve potatoes au gratin as a main course, pair it with something lighter and refreshing, like a salad or grilled fish.

 Finally, think about the texture of the main dish.
-As potatoes au gratin is a soft and creamy dish, pairing it with something with a bit of crunch or texture can be a nice contrast.
+As this item is a soft and creamy dish, pairing it with something with a bit of crunch or texture can be a nice contrast.
 This can include words that are roasted, grilled, or fried.

 Classic Main Dish Options to Pair with Potatoes Au Gratin

 Grilled Chicken: If you want a lighter option, grilled chicken is a great choice.
-The acidity of the marinade or sauce used to flavor the chicken pairs well with the creaminess of the potatoes au gratin, while the grilled texture adds some crunch to the dish.
+The acidity of the marinade or sauce used to flavor the chicken pairs well with the creaminess of this item, while the grilled texture adds some crunch to the dish.

 Baked Ham: Another classic pairing for potatoes au gratin is baked ham.
 The ham’s slightly sweet and salty flavor works well with the potatoes’ mild sweetness, while the ham’s texture provides some variety.